 Although these different progress measurement methods for CEAs serve different purposes, there are at least two important characteristics one would like out of such a measure in cases where some kind of optimization is being attempted.
 First, the measure should give us some indication of an algorithm's performance in terms of the optimization problem we want to solve.
 Second, there should be some reason to believe the measure is somehow connected to the problem in terms of the real dynamics of the algorithm.
-For example, suppose the problem space being searched is that of competing behavior rule sets for some game, such that the rules are represented by binary strings.
-One could provide an objective measure for an individual which is a simple unitation of the bit string; however, we cannot expect this measure to be helpful for understanding the progress of the algorithm, since it has little or nothing to do with it.
+For example, suppose the problem space being searched is that of competing behavior rule sets represented as bit strings.
+An objective measure for an individual could be a simple unitation of the bit string; however, we cannot expect this measure to be helpful for understanding the progress of the algorithm, since it has little or nothing to do with it.